top of page

 Gimios has its own organic winemaker, Le Petit Domaine de Gimios, which is just up the road from our house.

-Saint-Jean-de-Minervois also has a very small town feel, but is a little larger than Gimios, with a wine cooperative (offering tastings of the local wines), restaurant/bakery, post office, church and town hall.
+Saint-Jean-de-Minervois also has a very small town feel, but is a little larger than Gimios, with a wine cooperative (offering tastings of the local wines), restaurant, post office, church and town hall.
 Saint-Jean has a number of small winemakers, including Le Domaine du Gravillas organic wines.
+The Saint-Jean pétanque (boules) court is available for your use.

 The Chemin de la Traverse is a footpath that connects Gimios to Saint-Jean-de-Minervois.
-Another footpath, through the vineyards, leads to l'Église de Jean Dieuvaille (known as l'Église du Trou), and continues on to the tiny town of Barroubio, which also has excellent wines.
+Another footpath, through the vineyards, leads to l'Église de Jean Dieuvaille (known as l'Église du Trou), and continues on to the hamlet of Barroubio, which also has excellent wines.